bsandrow/bttools/README.rst

 bttools
 =======

-A suite of command-line tools for dealing with .torrent file.
+A suite of command-line tools for dealing with torrent files and magnet uris.

 Requirements
 ============